-Our principal sources of funds are operating cash flows, borrowings under our 2014 Senior Credit Facility and our \$30 Million Revolving Credit Facility, future borrowings over our unencumbered vessel Yenisei River and equity contributions by our unitholders.
+Our principal sources of funds are operating cash flows, borrowings under our 2019 Notes, \$200 Million Term Loan, our \$340 Million Senior Credit Facility and our \$30 Million Revolving Credit Facility and equity contributions by our unitholders.
 Our liquidity requirements relate to servicing our debt and funding capital expenditures and working capital.
 We frequently monitor our capital needs by projecting our upcoming income, expenses and debt obligations, and seek to maintain adequate cash reserves to compensate for any budget overruns.
 Our short-term liquidity requirements relate to funding working capital, including vessel operating expenses and payments under our management agreements.
 Our long-term liquidity requirements relate to funding capital expenditures, including the acquisition of additional vessels and the repayment of our long-term debt.

-In addition to paying distributions to our unitholders, our other liquidity requirements relate to servicing our debt, funding potential investments (including the equity portion of investments in the Optional Vessels or other third party acquisitions), funding working capital and maintaining cash reserves against fluctuations in operating cash flows.
+In addition to paying distributions to our unitholders, our other liquidity requirements relate to servicing our debt, funding potential investments (including the equity portion of investments in the Optional Vessels or other third-party acquisitions), funding working capital and maintaining cash reserves against fluctuations in operating cash flows.
 Because we distribute all of our available cash, we expect that we will rely upon external financing sources, including bank borrowings and the issuance of debt and equity securities, to fund acquisitions and other expansion capital expenditures.
-Cash and cash equivalents are held primarily in U.S. dollars.
+Cash and cash equivalents are held in U.S. dollars.
 We have not made use of derivative instruments since July 2012, when all of our swaps matured.

-We may exercise our options under the Omnibus Agreements to purchase the Optional Vessels at any time during the 24 months following their delivery.
+We may exercise our options under the Omnibus Agreement to purchase the Optional Vessels during specified periods.
 To the extent we exercise any of these options, we will incur additional payment obligations.
 As of the date of this Annual Report, we have not secured any other financing in connection with the potential acquisition of the Optional Vessels since it is uncertain if and when such purchase options will be exercised.

 Working capital is equal to current assets minus current liabilities, including the current portion of long-term debt.
-Our working capital deficit was \$18.9 million as of December 31, 2014, compared to a working capital deficit of \$7.3 million as of December 31, 2013.
-The deficit increase is mainly due to the debt service requirements imposed by our new 2014 Senior Credit Facility compared to our 2013 Senior Credit Facility, which did not require us to make any payments prior to 2016
+Our working capital deficit was \$25.5 million as of December 31, 2015, compared to a working capital deficit of \$18.9 million as of December 31, 2014.
+The deficit increase was mainly due to the financing obligations imposed under our new \$200 Million Term Loan and other working capital variations between compared periods.

-We believe that our current sources of funds and those that we anticipate to internally generate for a period of at least the next twelve months, will be sufficient to fund the operations of our Fleet, including the normal working capital requirements, serve our principal and interest debt scheduled repayments and make at least the minimum quarterly distribution in accordance with our Partnership Agreement.
+We believe that our current sources of funds and those that we anticipate to internally generate for a period of at least the next twelve months, will be sufficient to fund the operations of our Fleet, including the normal working capital requirements, serve our principal and interest debt scheduled repayments and make at least the required distribution on our Series A Preferred Units and minimum quarterly distribution on our common and subordinated units in accordance with our Partnership Agreement.